IBM/istio101/workshop/exercise-3/README.md

       bx service key-show my-tone-analyzer-service myKey
     ```

-    > Note that you should use `bx target --cf` or `bx target -o ORG -s SPACE` to set the Cloud Foundry Org and Space before calling `bx service create...`

-2. Find our the username and password from the prior step and update analyzer-deployment.yaml with the username and password in the env var section.
+2. Find out the username and password from the prior step and update analyzer-deployment.yaml with the username and password in the env var section.

 3. Deploy the analyzer pods and service.
 The analyzer service talks to Watson Tone analyzer to help analyze the tone of a message.